25th Division (South Vietnam): 1967

-In 1967 MACV assessed that the three ARVN divisions surrounding Saigon, the 5th, 18th and the Division had shown no improvement, and US advisers considered their commanders, Generals Pham Quoc Thuan (5th Division), Do Ke Giai (18th Division) and Phan Trong Chinh, flatly incompetent.
+In 1967 MACV assessed that the three ARVN divisions surrounding Saigon, the 5th, 18th and the Division had shown no improvement, and US advisers considered their commanders, Generals Thuần (5th Division), Đỗ Kế Giai (18th Division) and Chinh, flatly incompetent.
 The senior Junta generals had repeatedly agreed on the need to replace them, but, for political reasons, had taken no action.
 When Robert Komer, head of Civil Operations and Revolutionary Development Support (CORDS) tried to enlist the aid of Secretary of Defense Robert McNamara to relieve Chinh, Westmoreland upbraided him for bypassing the US military chain of command.
 Referring to the affair with Colonel Hunnicutt in 1966, Westmoreland blamed the American press for Chinh's long tenure, asserting that critical news stories about Chinh had made it impossible for Kỳ to act without appearing to be an American puppet.
-In December 1967, perhaps to appease Westmoreland, Chief of the Joint General Staff General Cao Văn Viên decided to "remove" Chinh by promoting him to the post of III Corps deputy commander.
-His American advisers had given Chinh some credit for his interest in the civil matters of his division tactical area and seemed pleased by his new appointment."
+In December 1967, perhaps to appease Westmoreland, JGS Chairman Viên decided to "remove" Chinh by promoting him to the post of III Corps deputy commander.
+His American advisers had given Chinh some credit for his interest in the civil matters of his Division tactical area and seemed pleased by his new appointment."
 According to Komer, Chinh was always "a better pacificer than a Division Commander," and the new post would hopefully keep him out of mischief.
 Thieu was equally pleased to be able to replace Chinh, an old rival, with a supporter, General Nguyen Xuan Thinh.
 Westmoreland, noting that Thinh had been relieved as commander of the 22nd Division in 1965 because of his poor performance, was not enthusiastic about the choice, but he could only hope that he would do better than his predecessor.